dhryou/gomokuAI/README.md

 Depending on where you play the game, there are different names.
 For example, *omok* in Korean, *go* in chinese, or *gomoku* in Japanese.
 There are also different rules that each variation abides by.
 In my case, I created a game that follows the rules of _**renju gomoku**_.

 ## Renju Gomoku
-*Renju gomoku* is one of the most popular variations of the game, played on a 15x15 board, with specific rules about three and three, four and four, and overline (six consecutive) combinations that apply to only black stones, as this player has a starting advantage.
+*Renju gomoku* is one of the most popular variations of the game, played on a 15x15 board, with specific rules about three and three, four and four, and overline (six consecutive stones) combinations that apply to only black stones, as this player has a starting advantage.

 One of the reasons that *renju gomoku* is widely used is due to the fact that without these rules, there is a strategy for black to win 99.9% of the time.